What are the most common types of shoulder, neck, and back injuries in the healthcare sector?

-The types of shoulder, neck and back injuries that are regularly encountered in the caring professions are:
+The types of shoulder, neck, and back injuries that often result in compensation for healthcare workers include:

 How are work-related injuries caused to healthcare workers?